carlospepin23/db_hw/SuperMarket_Tables.md

 ---

 ## 8. employee

+Contains employee records, linking each worker to the warehouse where they are assigned.

 | Attribute        | Data Type     | Constraints                                 |
 |------------------|---------------|----------------------------------------------|
 | **employee_id**  | INT           | PRIMARY KEY, AUTO_INCREMENT                  |